-An appeal must be filed in writing within 10 calendar days of receiving the notice of the decision or dismissal, stating the grounds for the appeal and including any relevant documentation in support of the appeal.
+An appeal must be filed in writing within 10 calendar days of receiving the determination, stating the grounds for the appeal and including any relevant documentation in support of the appeal.
 Appeals submitted after this deadline are not timely and shall not be considered.
+Either party has the right to file a complaint with the U.S. Equal Employment Opportunity Commission.